 Use sharp shears to take leaf or stem cuttings from a mature ZZ plant.
 The cuttings do best if there is some stem attached.
 Once you take your cuttings, allow them to heal over for an hour or so.

-Then, place your cuttings in water and put them in bright, indirect light.
-Wait a month or so, until your cuttings develop roots.
+Then, place your cuttings in the water and put them in bright, indirect light.
+Wait a month or so until your cuttings develop roots.
 When you see roots form, you can place these new plants into their own pots or add them back in with the mother plant.

-If the cutting does not stand up on its own, you can use a stake and twine to keep it standing tall.
+If the cutting does not stand up independently, you can use a stake and twine to keep it tall.
 Read on to learn how to repot cuttings or entire ZZ plants.

 Here’s a great video from Nature for some more visual tips!

-You should consider repotting your ZZ plant if you notice it is developing a crowded root system.
+You should consider repotting your ZZ plant if it is developing a crowded root system.
 Here are a few tips for repotting your Zamioculcas zamiifolia.

-- The best time to replant your ZZ is during the winter months, while it is not actively growing.
+- The best time to replant your ZZ is during winter while it is not actively growing.

-- Gently remove the plant from its current container, making sure not to damage the roots, rhizomes, or foliage.
+- Gently remove the plant from its current container, ensuring not to damage the roots, rhizomes, or foliage.

 - Place the plant in a terracotta planter around one inch bigger than its current pot.
 Use the same free-draining soil when repotting your ZZ plant.